Gatsufy/project_on_bitcoin_node/README.md

 # project_on_bitcoin_node

-This Project is used for seein the variation of the neighborhood of a full node in Bitcoin
+This Project is used to see the variation of the neighborhood of a full node in Bitcoin.
+First we have a JSON file and we convert that in a CSV file using pandas.
+Then from 2 csv files we take the nodes disconnected and write them on a specific file that contain all the disconnected nodes.
+On that file is possibile create a Gantt chart using the python's module matplotlib.